The MSc. in Digital Health Transformation runs over 18 months (three semesters).

 When will the In-House Blocks for Semester 1 take place?

-If you have any specific queries in relation to the masters, you can contact the course director using the form below:
+If you have any specific queries in relation to the MSc in Digital Health Transformation, you can contact the course director using the form below: